-We have done our best to answer questions that people are currently asking and to anticipate other important questions for our Down syndrome community.
-In this document, you'll find information about:
+In this version, we have done our best to update answers to questions that people are currently asking and to anticipate other important questions for our Down syndrome community.
+In this document, you will find information about:

 - What may be unique about the virus in people with Down syndrome

 - How to help stop the spread of the virus

-- What some common symptoms are

 - What to think about when making decisions.

 This Expanded Version and an Abbreviated Version of this Q&A are available.
 Many organizations and professionals have contributed to both versions by providing their expertise on Down syndrome and applying it to what we know about COVID-19 at this time.
-As we learn more about COVID-19, and about how it may or may not affect people with Down syndrome, we will continue to update this Q&A.
+As we learn more about COVID-19, and about how it may affect people with Down syndrome, we will continue to update this Q&A.